“I’m going to wipe them out for good. I’m God and my will will be done.”

 “Your will will be done?”

-“Oh, okay, I’m God, and I will do what I like.
+“Oh, okay, I am God, and I will do what I like.
 Is that any better?”

-God was sat on my sofa having poured Himself a glass of some expensive whiskey I’d been saving, and was now rolling a cigarette using my tobacco.
+Sat on my sofa, God had poured Himself a glass of expensive whiskey I’d been saving and started rolling a cigarette using my tobacco.

-“So, let me check I have this right, you are going to kill all the evil people all over the world?”
+“So, let me check I have this right, you’re going to kill all the evil people all over the world?”

 “Remove,” He corrected me, “or move, if you prefer.
 It amounts to the same.”